jackpck/battle_sim/README.md

 the attacker's attack value.
 If the defense of a soldier becomes equal to or less than zero, that soldier is removed from the battlefield and will no longer participate in future rounds.
 A team is declared winner when there is at least one surviving soldier while the other team has none.
+The rule of engagement is defined in `ROE.py`.

 ## Simulation result
 Interestingly, quality does not always trump quantity (and vice versa).
 When the defense of each soldier is small, the smaller team (more attack and defense per capita) is more likely to win while when the defense of each soldier is large, the larger team (less attack and defense per capita) is more likely to win.
+The simulation is run in `main_simulation.py`.

 ## Reinforcement learning
 Can we teach a machine to micromanage the units and do better than just randomly choosing enemy to attack?